jperaltac/mandelbrot-deep-zoom/README.md

   - The packages necessary to run TensorFlow
      - Information on how to run TensorFlow on GPU can be found [here](https://www.tensorflow.org/install/)

+install dependancies with `pip3 install -r requirements.txt` or `requirements-gpu.txt` if you wish to use tensorflow for gpu

 ### Flags
 - `--max-iterations` the maximum number of times to iterate the algorithm that determines convergence for each frame.
 Default: `2000`
 - `--x-res` resolution of samples along the x-axis.
 Default: `512`